They are common in newborns and infants, but they can affect adults, too.

-Although umbilical hernias are easily treatable, in rare situations they can become a serious condition.
+Although umbilical hernias are easily treatable, they can become a serious condition on rare occasions.

-- Umbilical hernias are particularly common in premature babies
+- Umbilical hernias are common in babies born preterm.

 What is an umbilical hernia?

 An umbilical hernia causes a bulge in the area around the navel.